lancesmithcc/ALMANIAC/tasks.md

 3. **Email Invitations:** Send specific role-based invitations with detailed instructions
 4. **Account Required:** Recipients need to create accounts to collaborate (viewing is public)
 5. **Dashboard Integration:** Invitations appear in recipient's dashboard after login
+6. **🏡 SHARED DASHBOARD:** After accepting invitations, users now see the full shared garden on their dashboard!

 ## Next Steps for User
 1. **IMMEDIATE:** Test the garden sharing - it should now work properly!